-- Did you enjoy the activity? - What was the most surprising thing in the activity for you? - Have you ever thought to consider your mobility impact? - Is your club following any particular policy for sustainable mobility?
-If yes what? - Have you ever talked with your club about this matter? - How would you improve the mobility of your club? - How do you think mobility for sports event can be improved? - What is the biggest weakness in your mobility habits? - Have you ever spoke about it in your family or among your friends? - What should be done to promote and foster people to choose sustainable mobility?
+- Did you enjoy the activity? - What was the most surprising thing in the activity for you? - Have you ever thought to consider your mobility impact and the mobility impact of the people around your sport activities? - Is your club following any particular policy for sustainable mobility?
+If yes, what? - Have you ever discussed within the management of your club about this matter?

+- How would you improve the mobility of your club? - How do you think mobility for sports events can be improved? - What could be done to promote and foster also other people (fans, parents) to choose sustainable mobility?

-At the end of the debate you can show the participants a list of different means and their impact in the environment.
+At the end of the debate, you can show the participants a list of different means and their impact in the environment.

-The participants will be requested to evaluate the workshop using a specific tool of non-formal education.
+The participants will be requested to evaluate the workshop using a specific tool of non-formal education

-Remember to print or draw all the things needed in advance before the session starts.

-If any further question comes in your mind and you think it's worth to make it add it, the where do you stand it's an activity which depends a lot on the participants and on the questions you make them, try to stimulate the debate.

-You can decide to let participants draw their diagram which is more involving.
-Instead, if you do have short time you can print the handout we provide here.

-You can add any question to the debriefing that for you may be relevant in the debate.
+- Remember to print or draw all the things needed in advance before the session starts. - If any further question comes in your mind and you think it's worth to make it add it, the where do you stand it's an activity which depends a lot on the participants and on the questions you make them, try to stimulate the debate. - You can decide to let participants draw their diagram which is more involving.
+Instead, if you do have short time you can print the handout we provide here. - You can add any question to the debriefing that for you may be relevant in the debate.